 Mediation

-Discussions of Family Law matters can be emotionally harrowing for all parties involved.
-Issues related to Family Law often hit very close to home, and can be incredibly divisive, especially if divorce is involved.
+Discussions of family law matters can be emotionally harrowing for all parties involved.
+Legal issues related to the family can be emotional and incredibly divisive, especially if divorce is involved.
 When a dispute arises that creates an emotional wall that prevents any solution from being reached, mediation may be a good option to consider.
-Mediation is commonly sought out in issues involving divorce, support or child custody as an alternative to litigation or courtroom processes.
-The process caters to the emotional needs of both parties, and allows them to express themselves in an in environment where both of the parties can be heard.
-Unlike the standard arbitration or conferences, mediation is seldom legally binding, so the pressure of a judge, arbitrator or other court representative making a decision is off.
+Mediation is commonly sought out in issues involving divorce, support, or child custody as an alternative to litigation or courtroom processes.
+The process caters to the emotional needs of both parties and allows them to express themselves in an environment where both of the parties can be heard.
+Unlike arbitration, mediation is seldom legally binding, so the pressure of a judge, arbitrator, or other court representative making a decision is off.
 Instead, the parties will try to arrive at an amicable solution through discussion of what issues are important to them.

 Mediation

-Mediation is the process of a mediator encouraging both parties to come to an amicable solution.
-Mediation differs from methods used in court, such as conferences and hearings, because it relies on both parties being guided to their own settlement through mediated discussion, rather than a judge or other court representative making a decision.
-Pennsylvania does not retain its own court appointed mediators, however, there is an organization of mediators in Pennsylvania that can be contacted to select one for your case.
-Mediators are not typically assigned by the court, but instead chosen by one of the participants.
-Mediators come from a wide variety of professions, such as marriage counselors, psychologists, social workers or other professions that specialize in communication between parties.
+Mediation is the process of using a neutral third party called a mediator to encourage both parties to come to an amicable solution.
+Mediation differs from methods used in court, such as conferences and hearings, because it relies on both parties being guided to their own settlement through mediated discussion rather than a judge or other court representative making a decision.
+Pennsylvania does not retain its own court-appointed mediators; however, there is an organization of mediators in Pennsylvania that can be contacted to select one for your case.
+Mediators are not typically assigned by the court but instead chosen by one of the participants.
+Mediators come from a wide variety of professions, such as marriage counselors, psychologists, social workers, or other professions that specialize in communication between parties.

 Types of Cases Taken On By Mediators

-Mediators take on a variety of cases, and they are not always related to matters of Family Law.
-Mediators handle a disputes between neighbors, business owners, and more.
-When a mediator does take on a Family Law dispute, it will typically relate to one or more of the following:
+Mediators take on a variety of cases, and they are not always related to matters of family law.
+Mediators handle disputes between neighbors, business owners, and more.
+When a mediator does take on a family law dispute, it will typically relate to one or more of the following:

 • Child custody issues